Matthew-Dreemurr/push_swap/README.md

     ```

 ### Sort methode
-I will use ardcode sort for the number that dont exceed 5 number.
+I will use ardcode sort for the set that dont exceed 5 number.

 For the biger set i will use [[Radix]] with [[Bitwise Operators]].